Advertisement Close

 The Mosque-Cathedral of Córdoba.
 Photo: Wikipedia Commons

 The term “Moorish Architecture” comes from the European term “Moor” that was applied to Muslims – including Arabs, Berbers, as well as Muslim Europeans.
-Given that no one really self-identifies as a “Moor” or as “Moorish”, as well as the term’s derogatory usage during times such as the Crusades and the Reconquista to mean “infidel”, the term’s application to Western Islamic Architecture has been a source of some debate.
+Given that no one self-identifies as a “Moor” or as “Moorish”, as well as the term’s derogatory usage during times such as the Crusades and the Reconquista to mean “infidel”, the term’s application to Western Islamic Architecture has been a source of some debate.
 In its place, the term “Moorish Architecture” has generally been replaced by terms such as “architecture of the Islamic West” or has instead been divided into smaller branches such as “Hispano-Moresque” or “Hispano-Maghrebi” architecture.

 Examples

 The Kutubiyya Mosque.
-Note that the minaret is a square-shape rather than circular.
+Note that the minaret is a square shape rather than circular.
 Photo: Wikipedia Commons

 Style and Features